Birmingham Sound Reproducers: Housewares

 In the 1970s, BSR diversified by acquiring houseware companies Goblin Vacuum Cleaners (who also made Teasmades), Judge International Housewares Ltd (pots and pans), and Bulpitt & Sons, who made kettles and irons under the "Swan Brand" name.
-Goblin was sold to US company Shop Vac in 1984, and Swan was sold to Moulinex of France in 1988.
+Goblin was sold to US company Shop-Vac in 1984, and Swan was sold to Moulinex of France in 1988.

 Fate

 After producing their last turntable in 1985, BSR McDonald closed all divisions except for Astec Power Supply; they maintained investments in entities including dbx and X10 (another partnership with Pico Electronics). dbx is now owned by Harman International Industries.
 BSR later moved its headquarters to Hong Kong, as Astec (BSR) plc, and continued there until 1998, when Astec (BSR) plc was fully acquired by Emerson Electric Company of the United States.

-Sponsorships
+Sponsorships and philanthropy

-BSR became the shirt sponsor of West Bromwich Albion for the 1981/82 season and continued the sponsorship under the Swan brand until 1984.
+BSR became the shirt sponsor of West Bromwich Albion for the 1981/82 season and continued the sponsorship under the Swan brand until 1984..

+Daniel McDonald gave an endowment of about £11 million to Cambridge University, which was used to create the McDonald Institute for Archaeological Research; this was said to be one of the largest endowments the university had ever received.